jgori-ouistiti/CoopIHC/README.md

 ## Installing

-Copy the files somewhere and run (-e for editable, optional):
+Copy the files into your current project and run (-e for editable, optional):

 ```Shell